 7.1.
 The materials constituting the PRD (pressure triggered) which are in contact with the CNG when operating, shall be compatible with the test CNG.
 In order to verify this compatibility, the procedure described in Annex 5D shall be used.

+From ISO 15500-13:

 The following referenced documents are indispensable for the application of this document.
 For dated references, only the edition cited applies.
 For undated references, the latest edition of the referenced document (including any amendments) applies.

 3.4